Call 24/7 Free Consult (888) 782-9090

 You Have a Limited Amount of Time to File Your Car Accident Lawsuit in Kentucky

 In vehicle accidents, there is a limited amount of time to sue.
 In Kentucky, you have two years after the wreck to sue which can be extended with PIP benefits being paid, as per Ky.
 Rev. Stat. § 304.39-230(6).
-In Tennessee, you only have one year to file action.
-Anyone under 18 has the time to sue after they turn 18.
+In Tennessee, you only have one year to file an auto accident lawsuit.
+Time limits for minors start when they turn 18.

 The Statute of Limitations for Wrongful Death cases is governed by KRS 413.140.